Lockheed Constellation: Development of the Constellation

 The Constellation's wing design was close to that of the Lockheed P-38 Lightning, differing mostly in size.
 The triple tail allowed the aircraft to fit into existing hangars, while features included hydraulically boosted controls and a deicing system used on wing and tail leading edges.
 The aircraft had a maximum speed over 375 mph, faster than that of a Japanese Zero fighter, a cruise speed of 340 mph, and a service ceiling of 24000 ft.

-According to Anthony Sampson in Empires of the Sky, Lockheed may have undertaken the intricate design, but Hughes' intercession in the design process drove the concept, shape, capabilities, appearance, and ethos.
+According to Anthony Sampson in Empires of the Sky, Lockheed may have undertaken the intricate design, but Hughes's intercession in the design process drove the concept, shape, capabilities, appearance, and ethos.
 These rumors were discredited by Johnson.
 Howard Hughes and Jack Frye confirmed that the rumors were false in a letter dated November 1941.

 Operational history

 World War II

 With the onset of World War II, the TWA aircraft entering production were converted to an order for C-69 Constellation military transport aircraft, with 202 aircraft intended for the United States Army Air Forces (USAAF).
 The first prototype (civil registration NX25600) flew on January 9, 1943, a short ferry hop from Burbank to Muroc Field for testing.
 Edmund T. "Eddie" Allen, on loan from Boeing, flew left seat, with Lockheed's own Milo Burcham as copilot.
 Rudy Thoren and Kelly Johnson were also aboard.

 Lockheed proposed the model L-249 as a long-range bomber.
 It received the military designation XB-30, but the aircraft was not developed.
-A plan for a very long-range troop transport, the C-69B (L-349, ordered by Pan Am in 1940 as the L-149), was cancelled.
+A plan for a very-long-range troop transport, the C-69B (L-349, ordered by Pan Am in 1940 as the L-149), was cancelled.
 A single C-69C (L-549), a 43-seat VIP transport, was built in 1945 at the Lockheed-Burbank plant.

 The C-69 was mostly used as a high-speed, long-distance troop transport during the war.
-In total, 22 C-69s were completed before the end of hostilities, but not all of these entered military service.
+In total, 22 C-69s were built before the end of hostilities, but seven of these never entered military service, as they were converted to civilian L-049s on the assembly line.
 The USAAF cancelled the remainder of the order in 1945.
 Some aircraft remained in USAF service into the 1960s, serving as passenger ferries for the airline that relocated military personnel, wearing the livery of the Military Air Transport Service.
-At least one of these airplanes had rear-facing passenger seats.